 Simply put, qualified immunity shields an officer exercising discretionary authority from individual liability as long as his conduct did not amount to a violation of a clearly established statutory or constitutional right.
 Harlow v.
 Fitzgerald, 457 U.S. 800, 818 (1982).
 Once the defendant officer establishes that he was acting in a discretionary capacity, the burden shifts to the plaintiff to show that qualified immunity should not be applied because the conduct violated a constitutional or statutory right and the right violated was clearly established rather than uncertain at the time.
 See Saucier v.
 Katz, 533 U.S. 194, 201 (2001).
 In this case, the District Court held that the law was not clearly established to a degree “that a reasonable official would understand what he is doing violates [a] right.”
 Vaughan v.
 Cox, 343 F.3d 1323, 1332 (11th Cir.
 2003).
 The court acknowledged that the plaintiff’s Fourth Amendment rights were likely violated but found the cases cited by the plaintiff to be distinguishable because she was both in an area where the officer was acting within the scope of permissible authority and, from the perspective of a reasonable officer, was uncooperative and might have posed a risk to others.
 Accordingly, the court concluded that the conduct was not so outrageous that it broached the “hazy border between excessive and acceptable force” so as to deprive the defendant of qualified immunity.
 Lee v.
 Ferraro, 284 F.3d 1188, 1198-99 (11th Cir.
 2002).

 Although the plaintiff can take some satisfaction from winning her appeal, this case illuminates the heavy burden one can face when she tried to obtain recovery for the violation of her rights.
 Indeed, qualified immunity may bar recovery even when the conduct in question does amount to the violation of a right.
 Accordingly, if you believe you’ve been injured while your constitutional rights are being violated, you should seek representation from well-qualified counsel who have experience overcoming the many hurdles you’re likely to encounter.
-The Atlanta premises liability attorneys at the Simon Law Firm have experience representing injured clients in cases before state and federal courts for both tort and constitutional claims.
+The Atlanta premises liability attorneys at Christopher Simon Attorney at Law have experience representing injured clients in cases before state and federal courts for both tort and constitutional claims.
 If you’ve been injured and are curious about your legal options, feel free to contact us for a free case consultation.